M66B/FairEmail/FAQ.md

 * Automatically go to the next message on deleting a message: since the 'next' message can either be an older or a newer message this would be confusing.
 You can disable auto closing in the advanced options and use the bottom navigation bar instead.
 * Rich text editor: besides that very few people would use this on a small mobile device, Android doesn't support a rich text editor and most rich text editor open source projects are abandoned.
 * Widget to read e-mail: widgets can have limited user interaction only, so a widget to read e-mail would not be very useful.
 Moreover, it would be not very useful to duplicate functions which are already available in the app.
-* Resize images: this is not a feature directly related to email and there are plenty of apps that can do this for you.
 * Calendar events: opening the attached calendar file should open the related calendar app.
 * Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.
 * Badge count: there is no standard Android API for this and third party solutions might stop working anytime.
 For example *ShortcutBadger* [has lots of problems](https://github.com/leolin310148/ShortcutBadger/issues).
 You can use the provided widget instead.